CesarBertinetti/Color-vision-light-and-cichlid-fish/README.md

 # Color-vision-light-and-cichlids

-Interactive Notebook for Repeated Adaptive Divergence in Visual Sensitivity Mirrors Photic Habitat Changes in Rapidly Evolving Crater Lake Cichlid Fishes
+Interactive Notebook for Repeated Phenotypic Divergence in Visual Sensitivity Mirrors Photic Habitat Changes in Rapidly Evolving Crater Lake Cichlid Fishes

 The datasets associated with this code can be found in https://datadryad.org/stash/share/gzH2CvhEtYRoc_bNWt-R4eJ3UnGCPdPYH19vI3hCNoQ

-The code provided here is required to perform the analysis associated with the manuscript "Environmental Drivers of Adaptive Divergence in Visual Sensitivity Across Photic Habitats in Rapidly Evolving Crater Lake Cichlid Fishes"
+The code provided here is required to perform the analysis associated with the manuscript "Repeated Phenotypic Divergence in Visual Sensitivity Mirrors Photic Habitat Changes in Rapidly Evolving Crater Lake Cichlid Fishes"

 The R Markdown interactive notebook includes a step-by-step description of the different analyses.